UoS-HGIG/GenePy-2/GenePy2_UKBiobank/Nextflow_Genepy2_UKBB_V3/README.md

 # Genepy2 Pipeline on phase 2 local UKBB data

+This is an updated version of the GenePy workflow.
+It uses a Nextflow wrapper for the modularised pipeline .
+This workflow accommodates genomic vcf files that have been already split into several chunks per chromosome (E.g. UKBiobank data or Genomics England 100K data).
+The input file are gvcfs from the data source.
+There are four modules: module 1 annotates all variants with their CADD score; module 2 annotates (allele frequency) using VEP; module three conducts depth and quality based filtering, conducts CADD-based stratification.
+This module also rejoins the variant data for any gene where its CCDS region was split by the chunking process; module 4 generates the GenePy scores for all remaining variant data for all genes for all individuals.

+## Setup the enviroment
 This guide assumes you have `apptainer` and `conda` installed on your machine.
 Before running the Genepy pipeline, we need to prepare the necessary tools and environment.

 ## Step 1: Downloading the Repository